-Electricity suppliers offering electricity to end users in Finland shall provide the Energy Authority information on prices, which are applied when supplier is offering electricity in general to the customers, whose main fuse is max 3x63 amperes or whose annual consumption is below 100,000 kWh.
+Electricity suppliers offering electricity to end users in Finland shall provide the Energy Authority information on prices, which are applied when supplier is offering electricity in general to the consumers and other end users, whose annual consumption is below 100,000 kWh.

-The retail prices increased in the fourth quarter of 2021 following the increase in the wholesale energy prices.
-In 2021, the prices of the so-called obligation to supply contracts including taxes increased 59.7 per cent for a residential customer with annual 5,000 kWh consumption.
-For a household with electric heating increase was 72.8 per cent.
-The percentual changes are calculated using the prices of January 1, 2020 and January 1, 2021.
+The retail prices increased during the whole year 2022 following the increase in the wholesale energy prices.
+In 2022, the supply price excluding taxes increased 90 per cent for a residential customer with annual 5,000 kWh consumption.
+For a household with electric heating the increase was 92.2 per cent.
+The percentual changes are calculated using the SFC prices in December 2021 and 2022.

-The average price of offers for an open-ended contract for electrical energy including taxes for a residential customer with annual 5,000 kWh consumption increased by 48.3 per cent.
-For a small house with electric heating (annual consumption 18,000 kWh) the price increase was 108.5 per cent.
-The average price of offers for a two years fixed-term contract for a residential customer increased with 77.6 per cent and for a household customer with electric heating decrease was 84 per cent.
+In the price comparison website, sahkonhinta.fi, the average price of offers for a traditional open-ended contract for electrical energy for a residential customer with annual 5,000 kWh consumption increased by 385 per cent (December 2021-December 2022).
+For a small house with electric heating (annual consumption 18,000 kWh) the price increase was 268 per cent.
+The average price of offers for a two years fixed-term contract for a residential customer increased by 236 per cent and for a household customer with electric heating increase was 251 per cent.
+However, these numbers do not represent the actual increase of households' electricity bills since contracts made prior to fall 2022 had significantly lower prices throughout the year.
+The increase of the total price including network charges and taxes was 33.1 percent for a residential customer.
+The offer prices have fallen drastically during the first half of 2023, some contract types almost back to the level they were a year ago.

-Figure 3 presents average prices of new supply contracts for a typical household customer in the beginning of each month in 2021.
+Figure 3 presents average prices of new supply contracts for a typical household customer in the beginning of each month in 2022.
 Prices include VAT but exclude grid charges and electricity taxes.